scalalandio/chimney/docs/docs/cookbook.md

 By default, ScalaPB would generate in a case class an additional field `unknownFields: UnknownFieldSet = UnknownFieldSet()`.
-This field could be used if you want to somehow log/trace that some extra values - perhaps from another version of the schema - were passed but your current version's parser didn't need it.
+This field could be used if you want to somehow log/trace some extra values - perhaps from another version of the schema - were passed but your current version's parser didn't need it.

-The automatic conversion into a protobuf with such field can be problematic:
+The automatic conversion into a protobuf with such a field can be problematic:

 !!! example